 Playing music at an event costs money in Germany.
 Please check if someone is organising “GEMA” (or do so yourself).
 Otherwise, you are welcome to bring smaller speakers for your personal enjoyment.
 Acoustic music is an important art form 🙂

 The event has been approved and we have arranged for noise to be ok until 22:00 on Thursday night and 4:00 on Friday and Saturday.

 The event is organized by all participants (“ticket holders”).
 Coordination happens through this online sheet.
 Every participant has access to this sheet and is asked to do at least two shifts for the community.
 If you haven’t signed up in advance, you will be given a shift at gate, e. g. as future shit ninja!

 Art grants can be granted to reimburse artists for materials they need to purchase in order to create their art.
 All information concerning art and art grants can be found here.

 All workshops are organized by participants.
 Workshops are free: Simply show up at the designated time.
 Should you need funding for materials for your workshop, please apply upfront and keep all receipts.
 You can find more on workshop registration and funding here.

 We finance basic infrastructure and support for art, workshops and music through the ticket sale.
-Everybody – independend of the individual’s contribution to the event – is required to buy a ticket.
+Everybody – independent of the individual’s contribution to the event – is required to buy a ticket.
 You can find all information about tickets here.
 If you know people who can’t be missed: there are still tickets!

-Toilets: There will be toilets (Yay!).
-According to the number of participants, we might decide to add additional compost toilets.
+Toilets: There will be toilets (yay!).
 Please leave them how you want to find them.
 The shit ninjas will additionally keep them clean.
-They are are heroes and not your service personnel!
+They are heroes and not your service personnel!
 By the way: You can sign up as shit ninja volunteer!

 - protection against sun and rain, sunscreen, hat as sun protection, necessary medical supplies, first aid kit, hearing protection for a good sleep, insect repellent